vertolab/miracle/README.md

-# Miracle: Alexa control over Kodi
+# Mira Cue: Kodi control over Alexa

 This addon is intended to control Kodi using Amazon Alexa.